YanNazzim/BingoAssistant/README.md

 If you encounter any issues or have suggestions for improvements, please feel free to open an issue on the Issues tab.

-## License

-BingoAssistant is released under the [LICENSE NAME] License.

 ## Contact

-For any questions or inquiries, please contact [Your Name] at [your-email@example.com].
+For any questions or inquiries, please contact [Yan Gonzalez] at [ygonz42@gmail.com].